arnaldpuy/belief_systems_70/README.md

 ## Abstract

-*A widespread belief in sustainability science is that irrigation agriculture is essential for global food and water security because it produces 40\% of all crops and withdraws 70\% of all freshwater resources.
-Based on a network citation analysis of 3.5K documents, we demonstrate that this belief has disseminated through the literature with limited empirical support, with 60-80\% of all citation paths leading to documents that either lack supporting data for the claim or do not actually make the claim.
-According to available data, irrigation’s share of global crop production and water withdrawals is much more uncertain, ranging from 20–50\% and 45–90\% respectively.
-These ranges should be understood as lower bounds on the true uncertainty.
-Our study highlights the need to scrutinize foundational claims in sustainability science and embrace uncertainty to support resilient research and policy-making.*
+*A prevailing notion in sustainability science is that irrigation agriculture underpins global food and water security because it accounts for 40% of crop production and 70% of freshwater withdrawals.
+Through a network citation analysis of 3,500 documents, we reveal that this belief has spread with limited empirical
+support: 60-80% of citation paths trace back to sources that lack supporting data or do not explicitly make this claim.
+Current data suggests that irrigation's contribution to global crop production and water use ranges from 18–50% and 45–90% respectively, and that these ranges likely represent only the lower uncertainty bounds.
+Our findings underscore the need to rigorously evaluate foundational claims in sustainability science and embrace uncertainty to enhance the resilience of research and policy-making.*

 ## Replication

 ### Data

-This repository contains all the data and files produced in this study.
+This repository contains the data and files produced in this study.

 #### Generated data